mathetos/target-foobox/README.md

 * Choose which target you want
 ![Choose from the Link Target Dropdown](assets/choose-target-field.png)

+## Targeting FooBox
+* If you want to launch an Image or a Video from a Menu item, then you don't need this plugin, you just need to add a custom link to your image, and enable "CSS Classes" and add "foobox" as the custom CSS class.
+* If you want to launch a [Hidden Gallery](http://docs.fooplugins.com/foobox/hidden-gallery/) from a menu link, you don't need this plugin either.
+Just add your hidden gallery somewhere on the page, and add a custom link to that gallery's ID name, and add the custom CSS class "footrigger".
+See the link I provided for full details.
+* **BUT!
+If you want to launch an external website**, or any other html content in an iFrame in FooBox...
+THAT'S when you'll need this plugin.
+Just make sure you ALSO select "CSS Classes" and add the custom class "foobox" in addition to selecting the target.
+[More info on the iFrame method here.](http://docs.fooplugins.com/foobox/iframes/).

 ## Planned Updates
 * Will be adding a "Custom target" field for other plugins that use custom targets like FooBox does.